Freedom of Association

 c.
 Former students will not have the right to see confidential letters and statements of recommendations placed in their educational records before January 1, 1975.
 Students will be permitted to waive their rights of access to confidential recommendations in these three areas: admissions, credential files, and receipt of awards.
 In these cases, students will be made aware of the names of persons making confidential recommendations on their behalf.
 Letters or statements of recommendations will be used only for their intended purposes.

 d.
 Other than the exceptions listed above, students may have access to information in their admissions, financial aid, and job placement records.

 e.
 The Office of the Registrar is charged with the exclusive responsibility for releasing official grade reports, transcripts, and grade point averages.
-Students who want documentation of this information for themselves or for transmission to third parties must obtain the documentation from the Office of the Registrar.
+Students who want documentation of this information for themselves or for transmission to third parties must obtain the documentation by contacting Office of the Registrar at email@example.com.

 2. Former students will have the same rights of access to their records as currently enrolled students.
 Applicants to the University who are not admitted will not have these rights.

 C. Students have a right to prior written consent for the release of personally identifiable information from the student’s records to individuals other than the student referred to in the records, but prior consent is not required in the instances outlined below:

 1. Employees or agents of Shepherd University, including but not limited to faculty and staff, who need access to the record in order to fulfill a University-related responsibility;

 2. Parents/guardians of dependent students, as defined for income tax purposes, in which case the University may but is not required to make non-consensual disclosures;

 3. Parents/guardians, in instances of alcohol, drug, or medical emergencies;

 4. When records are subpoenaed under a lawful court order;